MissionalDigerati/open_bible_stories_odt_converter/README.md

 Usage
 -----

 You will first need to prepare the images.
-Images use the following format: OBS-{open bible id}-{incremental with leading zero}.jpg.
+Images use the following format: *OBS-{open bible id}-{incremental with leading zero}.jpg*.
 The incremental represents the position on the page (top to bottom) for the image starting including a leading zero.
 Once prepared, you can run the following command in the command line:

 `php example.php {url} {open_bible_id} {title}`